 Can you say a bit about your past experience and qualifications?
 My background is in supporting young people to access and succeed in higher education.
 My first role involved spending a lot of time in schools, working with students and teachers to support progression to further and higher education.
-After this, I spent some time at King’s College London and then at AccessHE/London Higher, supporting other universities to deliver their widening participation activity, including running a forum for staff in universities and local authorities who are supporting care-experienced learners.
+After this, I spent some time working for a London-based university and a charity supporting institutions to deliver their outreach and widening participation activity, including running a forum for staff in universities and local authorities who are supporting care-experienced learners.
 I’ve been with Become since September 2018.

 What do you like about working at Become?
 I’m always incredibly grateful to be working alongside not only great colleagues but a much wider community who share a commitment to improving the care system for the benefit of other young people, and supporting each other to do just that.

 What drives you?
 Empathy, tolerance, determination – all in the name of social justice!